massgov/mds-terraform-common/developerpolicy/README.md

 * **SSM Session Manager**: Allows console access, and session manager access to the project's EC2 instances.
 * **Cloudwatch**: Allows console access, access to ALL metrics in the account, and log access for any of the project's log streams.

+Since these are the only services that allow for tag based access control, all other access has to be granted outside of this policy.

 To use this policy, make sure all resources are tagged with the following two tags:

 * `application`: Defines the name of the application (eg: `etl`).